EastCSS/ECSS/README.md

 <h2>Windows</h2>
 Download <a href="./ECSS Slippi Build Windows.zip">ECSS Slippi Build Windows.zip</a> and unzip it.
 Then set your default iso/ROM/path to your Melee iso/path of.
 Use the ECSS build for ECSS and your regular Slippi build for normal netplay.
 <h2>MacOS</h2>
-Download ECSS Slippi Build Mac.zip and unzip it.
+Download <a href="./ECSS Slippi Build Mac.zip">ECSS Slippi Build Mac.zip</a> and unzip it.
 Then set your default iso/ROM/path to your Melee iso/path of.
 Use the ECSS build for ECSS and your regular Slippi build for normal netplay.
 <h2>Linux</h2>
 This is the most complex one, but it shouldn't be too difficult.
 You need to make a copy of your normal Slippi and download Codes and Setup Files.zip.
 From here, there are 2 ways to add our codes.
 <h3>The simple way</h3>